 Mexico City, 1977

-Mexican film producer and cultural manager.
-Her cinema is distinguished by an unconventional approach: intimate, poetic, and deeply human narratives that engage with social, cultural, and existential themes.
-Her production aesthetic and ethic prioritize authenticity, creative risk, and the exploration of new narrative forms.
-During a ten-year residency in Puerto Escondido, Oaxaca, she promoted film culture as coordinator of Ambulante Documentary Tour (2012–2018), Director of the Film Program at Fundación Casa Wabi (2016–2018), and Executive Director of the Festival del Puerto (2019–2021), consolidating her role as a comprehensive cultural manager.
-In recent years, her projects have transcended the screen to embrace interdisciplinary processes.
+During her ten-year residency in Puerto Escondido, Oaxaca, she actively fostered film culture as Coordinator of the Ambulante Documentary Tour (2012–2018), Director of the Film Program at Fundación Casa Wabi (2016–2018), and Executive Director of Festival del Puerto (2019–2021), solidifying her role as a multidisciplinary cultural leader.

 Through Una Comunión, she has contributed to shaping a Mexican cinema that is intimate, reflective, and auteur-driven, while creating space for sensitive and socially engaged narratives.
 Winner of the Golden Leopard at the Locarno Film Festival in 2008, her work has strengthened the creative ecosystem: she produces both established and emerging filmmakers, fosters international co-productions with Spain, the Netherlands, Italy, and the United States, and builds networks that broaden the horizons of independent cinema.